 Is It Safe For Dogs to Eat Grass?

 Unless your dog is eating grass in excessive amounts or is showing signs of stomach upset, eating grass isn't typically believed to be a problem.
 Grass eating certainly isn't an emergency.
 However, you may want to take some precautions.
-Make sure that the grass your dog has easy access to is free from pesticides and keep your pup on appropriate parasite prevention medication as directed by your veterinarian.
+Make sure that the grass your dog has easy access to is free from pesticides, and keep your pup on appropriate parasite prevention medication as directed by your veterinarian.

 If you believe your dog has ingested anything poisonous, it is important to contact an emergency vet straight away.